smitmartijn/networkinsight-cookbook/manuscript/ch-4-application-migration-planning.md

 After getting the applications into Network Insight, there is a clear view of application dependencies and network requirements.
 Navigate to the Security Planner (refer back to [Analyzing Network Flows(#ch-analyzing-network-flows) for a refresher) and group the donut by Applications.

-{caption: "Application Migration Planning -- Dependency mapping", id: "fig-application-migration-planning"}
+{caption: "Application Migration Planning -- Dependency mapping", id: "fig-application-migration-planning", width: "70%"}
 ![](images/image26.png)

 By hovering over a slice or using the search bar at the top right of the widget, you can find the application you want to map dependencies for.
 By clicking the slice, the details of that application are brought up.